tiefling-cat/ru-syntax/README.md

 4. Create 'bin' folder in your folder containing ru-syntax.py.
 5. Put Mystem binary, full TreeTagger folder, and full MaltParser folder into that bin folder.
 6. Make sure they are written in config.ini exactly the same as they are named (e.g., option `MYSTEM_PATH = %(BIN_PATH)s/mystem` might need to be replaced by something like `MYSTEM_PATH = %(BIN_PATH)s/mystem-3.0-win7-32bit.exe`).
-7. Put MaltParser model download from <a href="http://web-corpora.net/wsgi3/ru-syntax/downloads target="_blank">ru-syntax website</a> into the same folder as MaltParser jar file.
+7. Put MaltParser model downloaded from <a href="http://web-corpora.net/wsgi3/ru-syntax/downloads target="_blank">ru-syntax website</a> into the same folder as MaltParser jar file.

 #### 2. Put Mystem, MaltParser and TreeTagger anywhere you like and tweak the config
 1. Create 'config.ini' file in the folder containing ru-syntax.py.